selles21/Upcoming-Movies/README.md

 # Upcoming-Movies
 This is a demo application.
-We get the movies information using TMDB api.
+We get the movies information using the TMDB api.

 ### We have 3 branch
 - `master` Basic code